Pandey

-Pandey, Pande, or Panday (Hindi) (Nepali) is primarily a Hindu Brahmin surname commonly found in India and Nepal.
+Pandey, Pande, Panday or Pandya or pandaya-palaiya(Hindi) (Nepali) is primarily a Hindu Brahmin surname commonly found in India and Nepal.
 The term is used to refer to an individual with specialized knowledge in any of the domains of Hinduism, particularly the Vedas.
 In Hindi, in addition to being a surname, pāṇḍe is used to denote Pandit or expert and derived from the Sanskrit term Pandita.

-India

-Most people with this surname in India are classified under the Brahmin varna.
-It is mainly found in people of the north Indian states of Uttar Pradesh, Rajasthan, Uttarakhand, Bihar, Maharashtra, Delhi, and Madhya Pradesh, but also in Karnataka in South India.

-Nepal

-People with this surname are found in the Bahun (Hilly Brahmin) (Pandey) and the Chhetri Kshatriya communities (Pande) of Nepal.
-The famous Pande dynasty of Nepal were a Chhetri aristocratic family that dominated the Nepalese administration and military up until the 19th century as Mulkaji and Mukhtiyar.